 and Ordovician passive margin wedge of strata.

-- In above map from the USGS, while the details are not clear, the thickening of the Paleozoic strata to the east is clear.
+- In above map from the USGS, while the details are not clear (because of the scale), the thickening of the Paleozoic strata to the east is clear.
 This is the passive margin associated with the Iapetus, which when closed produced the Appalachians.

 - Blue Ridge: